 The South East Regional Airport is located in Waterford.
+FlyBe currently provides flights from Waterford to Manchester and Birmingham in the UK.
 Aer Arann currently flys from Waterford to Luton, Manchester, and Birmingham in the UK.
 From May to September there are also flights to Amsterdam, Bordeaux and Lorient in France, Faro in Portugal and Malaga in Spain.
 Sea access is provided through the deep-water port at Belview (4 miles from Waterford) and the ferry services to the UK & France through Rosslare Europort.
 International airports at Dublin, Cork and Shannon (Limerick) are also easily accessible by the national road or rail networks traversing the region.

 Known as the "sunny" South East, the region welcomes many visitors with attractions such as the world famous Waterford Crystal Visitors Centre, Kilkenny Castle, The Rock of Cashel, the Irish National Heritage Park, the Dunbrody Famine Ship, Waterford Treasures Museum and many of the country’s manor houses and gardens.

-IDA Ireland’s Waterford Business and Technology Park - A 2,787sq m (30,000 sq ft) advance office building is completed and only 465 sq m (5,000 sq ft) remains available.
-Planning Permission has been approved for the construction of a second office facility of 2,787 sq m (30,000 sq ft).
-IDA Ireland's Waterford Industrial Park - Various Size Office & Industrial Units available.
+IDA Ireland’s Waterford Business and Technology Park - A 2,787sq m (30,000 sq. ft.) office building (on 3 floors) is available to let.
+Construction of a new 2,322 sq. m (25,000 sq. ft.)
+Technology Building is underway and due to be completed by end of November 2014.
 There are also a number of privately owned property and site solutions available to overseas clients in the Waterford area.
-Viewings can be arranged by IDA Ireland.
+Viewings can be arranged through IDA Ireland.

 Multinational companies operating in Waterford include Bausch & Lomb, Genzyme, Hasbro, GlaxoSmithKline, Teva Pharmaceutical and Honeywell International.